 Liabilities settled primarily relate to individual wells plugged and abandoned during the periods presented.
-The current portion of the ARO liability represents the retirement obligations expected to be incurred in the next twelve months.
-During 2014, the operator of North Padre Island 969/976 provided guidance that work would be performed to extend the life of the field and plugging operations would not commence in 2014 as originally anticipated by the Partnership.
+The current portion of the ARO liability represents the retirement obligation expected to be incurred in the next twelve months.
+During 2015, the operator of North Padre Island 969/976 initiated plugging operations on the field with final abandonment anticipated during 2016.